oroinc/documentation/user_guide/activities_log_call.rst

    The ability to view and edit the calls depends on specific roles and permissions defined for them in the system.

-- All the calls can be viewed for the Calls grid
+- All the calls can be viewed from the Calls grid.

 - All the calls logged for a record are displayed and can be reached from the *Record Activities* section on the View page: